Cabergoline, 5000mcg, (50mcg/100tabs)

 Relatively little is known about the effects of this medication during pregnancy and lactation.
-In some cases, the related bromocriptine may be an alternative when pregnancy is expected.
+At times, the related bromocriptine might be an elective when pregnancy is normal.

 - Pregnancy: available preliminary data indicates a somewhat increased rate of congenital abnormalities in patients who became pregnant while treated with cabergoline..
 However, one study concluded that “fetal exposure to cabergoline through early pregnancy does not induce any increase in the risk of miscarriage or fetal malformation.”

 - Lactation: In rats, cabergoline was found in the maternal milk.
 Since it is not known if this effect also occurs in humans, breastfeeding is usually not recommended if/when treatment with cabergoline is necessary.

 - Lactation suppression: In some countries, cabergoline (Dostinex) is sometimes used as a lactation suppressant.
 It is also used in veterinary medicine to treat false pregnancy in dogs.

 - Co-medication with drugs metabolized mainly by CYP P450 such as erythromycin and ketoconazole, because increased plasma levels of cabergoline may result (although cabergoline undergoes minimal CYP450 metabolism).

 - Cautions: severe cardiovascular disease, Raynaud’s disease, gastroduodenal ulcers, active gastrointestinal bleeding, hypotension.